 It also has an artificial fragrance and PEGs, both of which are no-nos for sensitive skin.

 On the bright side, you can choose from orange, apple, or bubble berry.

 Although it’s not made for infants, it’s probably okay for toddlers and young children.

 L’Oreal says their shampoo prevents tangles and knots.

 For extra softness, they make a stand-alone conditioner and leave-in conditioner.

 But there is a dark side.
 The formula has sodium laureth sulfate, parabens, and artificial fragrance, and PEGs.

-If your child is prone to eczema, I’d try a different product.
+If your child’s hair is prone to eczema, I’d recommend you to try a different paraben-free product.

-The Aussie shampoo doesn’t have silicone or parabens in it, but it does have an artificial fragrance and sodium laureth sulfate.
+The Aussie shampoo and conditioner doesn’t have silicone or parabens, but it has an artificial fragrance and sodium laureth sulfate.